Provincial status report

 Latest news

-The stable situation in Québec allows SOPFEU to support other Canadian provinces currently experiencing more wildfire activity.
+Québec’s stable situation allows SOPFEU to support other Canadian provinces currently facing larger numbers of wildfires.

-Ontario: Deployment of two CL-415 water bombers and one Navajo PA31 twin-engine aircraft equipped with the VeriMap infrared detection system, along with their crews.
+Ontario: Deployment of a twin-engine Navajo PA31 aircraft equipped with the VeriMap infrared detection system, along with its crew.

-Manitoba: Deployment of 60 wildland firefighters to support ongoing operations, along with 5 section chiefs and 2 SOPFEU representatives.
-This mission is strengthened by the participation of 40 French wildland firefighters provided by SOPFEU’s partner, the Unité Internationale de sapeurs forestiers.
+Manitoba: 60 wildfire firefighters have been deployed to support ongoing operations, accompanied by five section chiefs and two SOPFEU representatives.
+This mission has been strengthened with the participation of 40 French wildfire firefighters provided by SOPFEU’s partner, the Unité Internationale de Sapeurs Forestiers (UISF).
+These teams are expected to return on July 6.

-SOPFEU remains mobilized to protect communities, strategic infrastructure, and Québec’s forests while also demonstrating solidarity with partners across the country.
-Since the beginning of 2025, SOPFEU has also provided support to California, Saskatchewan, and Alberta.
+SOPFEU remains fully mobilized to protect communities, critical infrastructure, and Québec’s forests, while showing solidarity with its partners across the country.
+Since the beginning of 2025, SOPFEU has also provided assistance to California and Alberta by deploying airtankers and personnel.
+Equipment has also been lent to Alberta, Ontario, Saskatchewan, and Yukon.

 Active fires by region